M:PA, HI, GC

 Continuous assessment of your individual engagement with the course material and with the thoughts of your peers throughout the course.

-Workshop and excursion participation: 15%
+Workshop participation: 15%

 Continuous assessment of your individual engagement with the practical activities throughout the course, including collaboration with your peers during these exercises.